ctrueden/ctrueden.github.io/_pages/deus/NPCDestroyer.md

--=The Destroyer=-
+---
+layout: page
+title: The Destroyer
+permalink: /deus/NPCDestroyer
+category: deus
+---
 This strange and profoundly frightening phenomenon has been witnessed several times, and describes the supposed entity responsible for the Percepi colony's disappearance.

 The Destoyer has many names.
-The dragons call this entity the [http://www.666beast.net/draghead.htm|Beast], and believe it eternally hungers to devour their world. ((NPCDancingCat|Dancing Cat)), a woman from the &quot;living planet,&quot; mentioned divine punishment from something called the Peacemaker, which could be another term for the Destroyer.
+The dragons call this entity the [Beast](http://www.666beast.net/draghead.htm), and believe it eternally hungers to devour their world.
+[Dancing Cat](NPCDancingCat), a woman from the &quot;living planet,&quot; mentioned divine punishment from something called the Peacemaker, which could be another term for the Destroyer.

-It seems likely that the Destroyer is somehow affiliated with the ((NPCVoid|Void)), an all-encompassing nothingness.
+It seems likely that the Destroyer is somehow affiliated with the [Void](NPCVoid), an all-encompassing nothingness.